NPTravell/Species-Audio-Identification-Tool/README.md

 ## Deep learning neural network audio classification

-The tool splits long survey audio up into shorter clips and uses object detection to attempt to answer the question "does this survey waveform _look_ like the species waveform?".
+The tool splits long survey audio up into shorter clips and uses object detection to attempt to answer the question "does this survey waveform _look_ like the species waveform?"

 A graph is supplied to show the field station which species have models that are underperforming (and thus may require more reference sound files for training).
 A full understanding of precision (which is the proportion of positive identifications for a species that were correct), and recall (proportion of real positives of a species that were identified correctly) are not required - simply knowing where any big performance dips, or loss spikes, occur - or even a gap indicating a model was not trained at all - will suffice.